Marvin Senaya

-Marvin Senaya (born 28 January 2001) is a French professional footballer who plays as a right-back for club Auxerre.
+Marvin Senaya (born 28 January 2001) is a professional footballer who plays as a right-back for club Auxerre.
+Born in France, he plays for the Ghana national team.

 Club career

 Senaya began his senior career with the reserves of Strasbourg in 2019, and signed a professional contract with the senior team on 7 May 2021.
-On 31 August 2021, Senaya signed on loan with Sochaux for the 2020-21 season.
+On 31 August 2021, Senaya signed on loan with Sochaux for the 2020–21 season.
 He made his professional debut with Sochaux in a 2–0 Ligue 2 win over Paris FC on 18 September 2021.

 Senaya made his Ligue 1 debut for Strasbourg on 14 August 2022 against Nice.
 On 17 August 2022, Senaya joined Rodez on loan.

 On 6 February 2025, Senaya moved on loan to Lausanne-Sport in Switzerland.
 On 1 July 2025, Senaya signed a four-year contract with Ligue 1 club Auxerre.

+International career

+Born in France, Senaya is of Ghanaian and Togolese descent.
+He was simultaneously called up to the Ghana national team and Togo in March 2026, opting to play for Ghana internationally.

+On 2 June 2026, Senaya was named in head coach Carlos Queiroz's 26-man squad for the 2026 FIFA World Cup.

+Style of play

+Senaya is a right-back known for his defensive tenacity and strength in one-on-one situations.
+He is an aggressive tackler, combining competitiveness with a high defensive work rate.

 Personal life

 Senaya is the son of the retired Togolese footballer Yao Mawuko Sènaya.